Clay-foundation/model/docs/model_finetuning.md

-For linear probing, we implement the finetuned architecture in a [PyTorch callback](https://lightning.ai/docs/pytorch/stable/extensions/callbacks.html) that will execute every `n` epochs during the pre-text model's training.
+For linear probing, we implement the finetuned architecture in a [PyTorch callback](https://lightning.ai/docs/pytorch/stable/extensions/callbacks.html) that will execute every `n` epochs during the Foundation model's training.